 In thought theory, SpaceTime is defined very simply: the line represents Space and the circle represents Time:

 The network pattern demonstrates how the two concepts differ in shape, meaning, and function.
-For example, time is circular and is used for storage, while space is linear and is used for exchange.
+For example, time is circular and is used for storage, while space is linear and is used for motion.

 In contrast, the union pattern reveals an intersection between them.

-The benefits of using patterns to describe spacetime are in developing a clearer picture of a hyper-dimensional structure.
+Using patterns to describe spacetime is the ultimate method for developing a clearer picture of its true structure.

-If patterned symbols are actual objects (called Universals in Plato's theory of forms), then the Universe is quite simply an architecture of self-similar circles and lines spread across some depth (ie. fractal cosmology).
-And in thought theory, the Universe can even be described without using the words 'time' and 'space'.
+If patterns are considered to be actual objects that inhabit the universe, then the Universe is quite simply an architecture of self-similar circles and lines spread across some depth (ie. fractal cosmology).

-Patterns could help explain why the Universe is in-homogenous and may even explain the existence of dark energy and dark matter.
+The organization of patterns could help explain why the Universe is non-homogenous and may even explain the existence of dark matter and energy.

-Symbols are fundamentally connected to the arrangement of matter, and every atom of matter represents one or more patterns in mindspace:
+Since symbols are fundamentally connected to matter, every atom of matter is a reflection of one or more patterns in mindspace.

-Think of an atom, or any large arrangement of atoms, as the tip of an iceberg.
+Think of a single atom, or any arrangement of atoms, as the tip of a metaphysical iceberg.

 At the top, we see matter, however hiding below it are patterns.
 And Quantum Mechanics is the scientific description for how these patterns interact beneath the surface and into the abstract space.